 CURRENT LAB MEMBERS

-Marie is interested in studying the formation and evolution of patterns in the skin.
+Marie is CNRS Research Director (DR2).
+She is interested in studying the formation and evolution of patterns in the skin.
 She completed her PhD in avian developmental biology in the laboratory of Pr.
 Marcelle at the University of Marseille (France) in 2007, and then moved as a postdoc in the laboratory of Dr. Hoekstra at Harvard University, where she studied the developmental bases of color pattern variation in rodents.
-Since 2013, she is a Young Research Group Leader at the Collège de France (CIRB).
-She also works a few weeks a year as a naturalist guide in the Arctic and Antarctica.
+Since 2013, she is a Research Group Leader at the Collège de France (CIRB).
+Marie also works as a naturalist guide in the Arctic and Antarctica.

 Carole Desmarquet Trin-Dinh